suabochica/react-nanodegree/react_fundamentals/reactnd_slbenitezd_project_myreads/README.md

 ### Run the project

-The zip file not have the `node_modeules` folder so to run the project please run:
+The zip file not have the `node_modules` folder.
+So, to run the project please execute:

 1. `npm i`
 2. `yarn start` or `npm start`